Federalist No. 71

 Federalist No. 71 is an essay by Alexander Hamilton, the seventy-first of The Federalist Papers.
 It was published on March 18, 1788, under the pseudonym Publius, the name under which all The Federalist papers were published.
-Its title is "The Duration in Office of the Executive", and it is the fifth in a series of 11 essays discussing the powers and limitations of the executive branch.
+Its title is "The Duration in Office of the Executive", and it is the fifth in a series of 11 essays discussing the structure and powers of the executive branch.

 It was published in the New York Packet in an effort to convince the people of New York to ratify the new Constitution.
 The papers were meant to urge New York and other states to ratify the proposed Constitution, which was a success at the end.
-This specific federalist paper stated that the government should serve the public good.
+This essay stated that the government should serve the public good.
 The legislature would control the judicial and executive, so they can all come to agreements with any conflicts that may be argued.
 It was about deciding the duration of the presidential term in office and the advantages and disadvantages it had for the president.
 Having a certain duration develops personal firmness in the employment in his or her constitutional powers.
 It also sets up a stable system of administration adopted under his sponsorship.